jxjo/Xoptfoil2/docs/airfoil_optimization/airfoil_geometry.md

 The curvature reaches a value between 100 and 500 at the leading edge and then falls continuously towards the trailing edge until it is close to 0, which corresponds to a straight line.

 A positive curvature is described as convex, a negative curvature as concave.
-Normal, simple profiles are convex throughout, while special profiles also have concave parts, such as airfoils with rear-loading, which are concave in the rear part of the bottom side.
+'Normal' airfoils are convex throughout, while special airfoils also have concave parts, such as airfoils with rear-loading, which are concave in the rear part of the bottom side.
 The change from convex to concave is also known as a 'reversal', as the sign of the curvature changes at this point.
-An important characteristic of a profile is therefore whether it has 0 or 1 'reversal' on one side of the airfoil.
+An important characteristic of an airfoil is therefore whether it has 0 or 1 'reversal' on one side of the airfoil.

 ![Curvature](../images/geometry_curvature.png)
 Curvature of an airfoil with one 'reversal' on the upper side ('reflexed airfoil').
 The curvature becomes negative at approx. x=0.85.
 Due to the high curvature values at the leading edge, the curvature value is displayed logarithmically.
 {: .fs-2}

-As the curvature is also a kind of magnifying glass for the airfoil surface, the curvature can also be used to assess the geometric profile quality with X-ray vision.
+As the curvature is also a kind of magnifying glass for the airfoil surface, the curvature can also be used to assess the geometric airfoil quality with X-ray vision.

 ### Spikes in the curvature